 Meatballs are quick and easy to make and you can store a batch in the fridge or freezer for a quick midweek meal or a snack.
-For these healthy turkey meatballs, I use ground mince and grated veggies like zucchini, which are nutritious and budget-friendly.
+For these paleo turkey meatballs, I use ground mince and grated veggies like zucchini, which are nutritious and budget-friendly.

 You can make the meatballs with ground chicken mince, pork or beef as well.
 They last for around 3 days in the fridge and are very tasty cold.
 I often grab one or two as a snack, maybe with some cherry tomatoes.